dpc-profile/cctweaked-scripts/drawer_stockpile/README.md

 # Drawer StockPile Switch
 ## About:
-Works like the StockPile Switch from Create Mod, send a redstone signal on the side defined in "sideOutput", then the storage percent is lower than the value in "minPercent", and stop sending signal then the storage percent is greater than the value in "maxPercent".
+Works like the StockPile Switch from Create Mod, **send a Redstone signal** on the side defined in "sideOutput", **when the storage percent is lower** than the value in "minPercent", and **stop sending signal then the storage percent is greater** than the value in "maxPercent".

 Unfortunately, the script can not read the max capacity of the drawer, the measure is made: